tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 I don't expect that this post reveals anything new to people; [life is about balance and moderation](https://xkcd.com/1592/) and software is full of ["it depends" answers](https://softwareengineering.meta.stackexchange.com/questions/766/how-to-answer-it-depends-questions).
 I do, however, hope that it provides some useful vocabulary for thinking about how you are approaching solving a problem.

- On top of inspiring this post [@C-Saunders](https://github.com/c-saunders) read an early draft and suggested including some actionable suggestions around this topic (and suggested some actions as well).
+ On top of inspiring this post [@C-Saunders](https://github.com/c-saunders) read an early draft and suggested including some actionable suggestions around this topic (providing some helpful suggestions of his own).
 While I don't think this is something that can be "solved" all the way, I do hope some of the suggestions can help manage the balancing act of being pragmatics and prudent, and help you think about when it makes sense to keep struggling and when to start solving.

 I think having these terms can provide a tool for observing your behavior or the behavior of those you work with.
-Maybe the next time you dealing with a difficult problem at work you can take a step back and assess where you fall on the struggle-solve spectrum, and decide what to do next. _Maybe_ you could even work with your manager to see where they think you fall on these spectrums and where they see opportunities for you to grow.
+Maybe the next time you are dealing with a difficult problem at work you can take a step back and assess where you fall on the struggle-solve spectrum, and decide what to do next.
+Maybe you could even work with your manager to see where they think you fall on these spectrums and where they see opportunities for you to grow.

 ### Actionalable Suggestions